CITY REPORT OH

 • Average lead level: 0.002 mg/L.

-Who Supplies Your Water in Cincinnati
+Water Quality in Cincinnati

 We track water quality and home safety data for 71 ZIP codes in Cincinnati, Ohio, covering 12 community water systems serving approximately 814,555 people.